360° Virtual Tour of The Lotus Temple, Bahá’í House of Worship, Delhi.

 A temple structured in the shape of a white lotus, placed in the heart of Delhi, the capital city of India is an architectural and religious monument with historical importance, which beckons thousands of visitors daily.
-What is so unique about this edifice?
 It’s not only the construction but the Bahá’í Houses of Worship.
 Irrespective of religious barriers, the presence of Bahai followers makes it a prominent attraction in the city.
+The virtual tour of Lotus temple Delhi helps us to explore the place before we reach there.

-Whenever you get a chance to visit our capital city, don’t miss the opportunity to make a trip to Lotus temple here, this is known as the mother of Indian temples.
-It is also known as the Bahai temple.
-Another important fact about this flowerlike structure is that it is one of the most visited monuments in India.
-When you are in Delhi, you need to take a half an hour journey to Kalkaji, to reach lotus temple.
 It was constructed in the year 1986 and it is one of the youngest temples in India with the highest number of visitors.
 The temple has attracted over 51 million people so far.
-As the Bahai’s believes in a religion less and cast less society, the temple is opened up to every public.
+The Bahai’s believes in religionless and cast less society, the temple is opened up to all.

 History of Lotus Temple

-Lotus temple was designed by Persian architect Fariborz Sahba who was presented the award for excellence in religious art and architecture by the UK-based institution of Structural Engineers for the Temple.
+Lotus temple was designed by Persian architect Fariborz Sahba who was presented the award for excellence in religious art and architecture by the UK-based Institution of Structural Engineers for the Temple.
 He completed the design of the temple in 1976 and took 10 years more to complete the physical structure.
-The temple was built with money left by Ardishir Kustampur of Hyderabad who in 1953 donated his life savings to the church to build a Temple.

 Influence of Bahai’s